 The 7D writes its imaging data to Compact Flash cards, while the XC10 uses CFast or SDXC cards.
 The XC10 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 7D only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 7D and Canon XC10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the XC10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 7D does not offer wifi capability.
+In contrast, the 7D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 7D (unlike the XC10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 7D and the XC10 have been discontinued, but can regularly be found used on eBay.
-The 7D was replaced by the Canon 7D Mark II, while the XC10 was followed by the Canon XC20.
+Both the 7D and the XC10 have been discontinued, but can regularly be found used on ebay.
+The 7D was replaced by the Canon 7D Mark II, while the XC10 was followed by the Canon XC15.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.